pookjw/NightPatch/README.md

 If you deleted backup (or not backuped), enter this command on Terminal **without $**.
 NightPatch will download original system file from Apple. (**Only for macOS 10.12.4 (16E195)**.)

-`$ cd /tmp; curl -o NightPatch.zip https://codeload.github.com/pookjw/NightPatch/zip/master; unzip -o NightPatch.zip; cd NightPatch-master; ./NightPatch.sh -revert -download`
+`$ cd /tmp; curl -o NightPatch.zip https://codeload.github.com/pookjw/NightPatch/zip/master; unzip -o NightPatch.zip; cd NightPatch-master; ./NightPatch.sh -revert -combo`

 ## Troubleshooting